Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

-Our planet contains configurations of matter that don't exist anywhere else in the universe (skyscrapers, birthday cakes, thumbs), and more importantly, we are the only thing in the universe that is capable of generating representations of other parts of the unvierse.
+Our planet contains configurations of matter that don't exist anywhere else in the universe (skyscrapers, birthday cakes, thumbs), and more importantly, we are the only thing in the universe that is capable of generating representations of other parts of the universe.
 We can simulate in our minds or on our computers the full goings-on of a quasar millions of light-years away.

-These are merely the high-level takeaways from a very dense and totally thought-proviking book.
+These are merely the high-level takeaways from a very dense and totally thought-provoking book.
 I just finished reading Deutsch's first book, *The Fabric of Reality*, and it's equally awesome.

 #### **3\.
 Rebecca Skloot -- The Immortal Life of Henrietta Lacks (2010)**